 Information Sessions are held to give general information regarding the Culinary Arts programs.
 This is an opportunity to ask any questions and to have a first-hand look at the department.

-Student Advising for Spring 2015 will begin October 6, 2014.
-To schedule an advising appointment, Current Culinary Student contact Chef Sandi Pepper or Chef Brian McCormick and Current Pastry Arts students contact Chef Stephanie Herrington.
+Student Advising for Summer and Fall 2015 is underway.
+To schedule an advising appointment, Culinary Arts Students contact Chef Sandi Pepper or Chef Brian McCormick and Pastry Arts students contact Chef Stephanie Herrington.

 Please bring all necessary form with you to your advising session.